“I believe that this is the most important legacy we as graduates can pass on to future generations of Princetonians.”

 - Read about donors who have made gifts of real estate.

-- Download the Real Estate Fact Sheet to understand the steps for making a gift of real estate.
+- Download the Real Estate Fact Sheet to learn the steps for making a gift of real estate.